RPT-Fitch affirms Brit Insurance Holdings B.V.'s IDR at 'BBB+'; outlook stable

 Fitch Ratings has affirmed Brit Insurance Holdings B.V.’s Long-term Issuer Default Rating (IDR) at ‘BBB+’ with a Stable Outlook and its subordinated notes at ‘BB+'.

-The agency recognises the improvements that have been made to Brit’s underwriting performance since the company was taken into private ownership and views the announcement of the IPO as a natural progression for the insurer, which removes some uncertainty around the possibility and nature of a return to public ownership.

-Fitch will closely monitor Brit’s post-IPO profile, specifically in relation to the size and timing of any further share sales, dividend strategy and overall capitalisation.
-Fitch also notes the shareholder lock-up arrangements which prevent any further sales by the majority shareholders, Apollo and CVC, for 180 days and by management and other employees for 365 days following completion of the IPO.

-The affirmations also reflect the solid financial profile of Brit, which is supported by a strong level of risk-adjusted capitalisation and underlying earnings.
-The group reported an overall profit after tax for 2013 of GBP101.7m (2012: GBP84.7m).
-The reported combined ratio, excluding FX effects, was 85.2% (2012: 93.2%), which was assisted by the continued benign catastrophe environment.
+The affirmations and Stable Outlook reflect the solid financial profile of the Brit group (Brit), which is supported by a strong level of risk-adjusted capitalisation and strong underlying earnings.
+The group reported an overall profit before tax for 2012 of GBP99.8m (2011 (restated): GBP52.9m).
+The reported combined ratio, excluding FX effects, was 93.2% (2011: 99.6%), which reflects the relatively benign catastrophe activity in the year compared with 2011.
+Brit incurred a 5.9 percentage point impact from catastrophe claims in 2012 (2011: 15.1 percentage points).
+Fitch views as positive the fact that the group reported an improvement of 4.5 percentage points in the attritional claims ratio to 51.9% over the same period.

-Brit will continue to be majority owned by Achilles Netherlands Holdings B.V, a holding company majority owned by funds managed by Apollo Management VII, L.P. and funds advised by CVC Capital Partners Ltd.
+Brit is owned by Achilles Netherlands Holdings B.V, a holding company majority owned by funds managed by Apollo Management VII, L.P. and funds advised by CVC Capital Partners Ltd. Fitch continues to monitor the group’s profile, specifically that the consolidated group financial leverage as calculated by Fitch is maintained below 30% and that risk-adjusted capitalisation as assessed by Fitch remains at least commensurate with the current ratings.
+Fitch expects that Brit will take on more investment risk and the agency will continue to monitor the investment portfolio compared with peers’ portfolios.

+While the two-part sale of Brit’s UK operation Brit Insurance Limited, in October 2012, reduces the size and diversity of the group, Fitch has a positive view of actions taken by management to streamline operations and exit underperforming insurance classes.
+The agency will continue to assess the effect of on-going management actions on the financial profile of the group.

 Key rating triggers for a downgrade include failure by Brit to maintain financial leverage and capitalisation at levels at least commensurate with the current ratings.
 Any marked shift towards a more risky investment portfolio could lead to negative rating pressure.

 Fitch views a rating upgrade as unlikely in the near term.
-Over the longer term, key triggers for a rating upgrade would be an increase in the size and scale of the company, as well as maintenance of current underwriting performance, coupled with capitalisation commensurate with a better-than-current rating level.
+Over the longer term, key triggers for a rating upgrade would be a marked and sustained improvement in earnings, coupled with capitalisation commensurate with a better-than-current rating level.